Jennifer Calfee, Courtroom Deputy

 817-333-6000 - General questions and new case filing.

 The Northern District will permit counsel to utilize a self-calendaring procedure for the scheduling of matters requiring 30 minutes or less of court time.
 This procedure will allow counsel to self-select available dates and times on the appropriate judge's calendar and serve notice without contacting the courtroom deputy for a hearing setting.
 The court strongly encourages the use of this self-calendaring procedure when appropriate.
-Courtroom deputies are available, by email or telephone to schedule non-self calendared hearings as needed.
+Courtroom Deputies are available, by email or telephone to schedule non-self calendared hearings as needed.

-Judge Mullin's self-calendaring procedure is as follows:
+The self-calendaring procedure for Judge Mullin is as follows:

-Types of proceedings that may be set in accordance with the self-calendar procedure:
+1. Types of proceedings that may be set in accordance with the self-calendar procedure:

-The self-calendaring procedure will not be available for the following:
+2. The self-calendaring procedure will not be available for the following:

 NOTE: If a motion for relief from stay is set by a party in accordance with the self-calendaring procedure more than 30 days after the date the motion is filed, the court deems that the party has waived the 30-day limitation established by 11.U.S.C.
 Sec.
 362(e) and will enter an order to that effect if requested by debtor.

-NOTE: Occasionally there may be instances where self-calendared matters are rescheduled (possibly due to docket congestion or unforeseen schedule changes).
-In these instances, the courtroom deputy will contact counsel for the movant, as soon as possible, so that a notice of rescheduled hearing may be issued and served.
+NOTE: Occasionally there may be instances where self-calendared matters are rescheduled possibly due to docket congestion or unforeseen schedule changes.
+In these instances, the Courtroom Deputy will contact counsel for the movant, as soon as possible, so that a notice of rescheduled hearing may be issued and served.

-NOTE: All hearings should be noticed Room 128, U. S. Courthouse, 501 W. 10th Street, Fort Worth, TX 76102.
+NOTE: Unless otherwise noted, all hearings should be noticed for Room 128, U.S. Courthouse, 501 W. Tenth Street, Fort Worth, Texas 76102 and/or WebEx Link: https://us-courts.webex.com/meet/mullin. https://www.txnb.uscourts.gov/content/judge-mark-x-mullin#Telephonic%20Hearing%20Policy

 Motions Filed Between